Corbin Carroll Preview, Player Props: Diamondbacks vs. Rockies

-Corbin Carroll and his .452 on-base percentage over his past 10 games (88 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks against the Colorado Rockies and Peter Lambert on September 4 at 4:10 PM ET.
+Corbin Carroll -- with a slugging percentage of .722 in his past 10 games, including two home runs -- will be in action for the Arizona Diamondbacks versus the Colorado Rockies, with Kyle Freeland on the mound, on September 5 at 9:40 PM ET.

-He strung together two hits (going 2-for-5 with a home run and an RBI) in his last appearance against the Orioles.
+In his previous game, he went 1-for-4 with a triple and an RBI against the Rockies.

 Corbin Carroll Game Info & Props vs. the Rockies